 Generational Lot Use In Municipal Cemeteries

 We can assist you with inquiries regarding generational grave use.
 If you would like to use heritage lots, or allow family/ friends to use your cemetery lots, contact us to learn more about facilitating the process.
-A complete explanation of requirements to use graves that you do not own or did not purchase can be found in the Interment Rights Policy listed in the "Downloads" area.
-Every situation is unique, and you are advised to seek legal advice should you wish to use graves purchased by someone other than yourself.
+A complete explanation of requirements to use graves that you do not own or did not purchase can be found in the Interment Rights Policy which is available from the Cemetery Office.
+Every situation is unique, and you are advised to seek legal advice from a lawyer should you wish to use graves that you did not purchase.

 A Note To Visitors Regarding Lot Care

 PLEASE NOTE: Due to recent flooding events and excessive rainfall, we are experiencing some maintenance issues in the cemeteries related to ruts and low areas.
 We are addressing these issues as saturation conditions improve.
 Grass cutting is also delayed at times due to excess moisture and pooling.
 Thank you for your understanding.

 To enhance the natural beauty and serenity of the cemetery grounds, we ask that you respect the following:

 - Borders, fences, stones or crushed tile etc. on lots are not permitted to ensure efficient maintenance of the grounds, safety, and decorum